-Our policy is to recognize interest and penalties related to unrecognized tax benefits within the provision for income taxes in the consolidated statements of income and any accrued interest and penalties related to unrecognized tax benefits within accounts payable, accrued expenses and other liabilities in the consolidated statements of financial condition.
-During the years ended December 31, 2023, 2022, and 2021, we did not record any interest and penalties related to unrecognized tax benefits.
+Our policy is to recognize interest and penalties related to unrecognized tax benefits within the provision for income taxes in the consolidated statements of income.
+Any accrued interest and penalties related to unrecognized tax benefits are included within accounts payable, accrued expenses and other liabilities in the consolidated statements of financial condition.
+For the years ended December 31, 2024, 2023, and 2022, we did not record any interest and penalties related to unrecognized tax benefits.